 A combination of selective and nonselective vegetation control methods would be used to perform the work, and may include hand cutting, mowing, herbicidal treatment, or a combination of those methods.
-To ensure that the roots are killed, prevent re-sprouts, and selectively manage vegetation that interferes with the operation and maintenance of transmission infrastructure; herbicides would be selectively applied using spot treatment (stump treatment) or localized treatments (basal treatment and/or low-volume foliar treatment).
-For worker safety and fire prevention, broad-spectrum (non-selective) residual herbicide would be applied in a localized area beneath and immediately adjacent to switch platforms and selected transmission structures (primarily wood poles).
+To ensure that the roots are killed, prevent re-sprouts, and selectively manage vegetation that interferes with the operation and maintenance of transmission infrastructure, herbicides would be selectively applied using spot treatment (stump treatment) or localized treatments (basal treatment and/or low-volume foliar treatment).
+Broadcast applications of liquid herbicide would be used if, and where, appropriate.
+For worker safety and fire prevention, broad-spectrum (non-selective) residual herbicide would be applied immediately adjacent to switch platforms and selected transmission structures (primarily wood poles).
 All herbicides and adjuvants would be chosen from a list of approved chemicals in BPA's Transmission System Vegetation Management Program Final Environmental Impact Statement (FEIS) (DOE/EIS-0285, May 2000) and subsequent supplement analyses to the FEIS.